montaguepianos/agent-monty/SETUP.md

 ---

 ### ✅ BEFORE YOU START
 Make sure you're on your Mac and in the project folder (`agent-monty`).
-If you're not sure where you left off, look for `app.py`, `requirements.txt`, or your virtual environment folder.

 ---